 Being placed in a program is often, in and of itself, traumatic to both young women and their families.
 We utilize a number of therapeutic approaches to address this traumatic experience helping to clear the way to move rapidly towards treating the underlying conditions.

-Havenwood Academy’s goal from the first day in the Program is the reunification of each young woman with her family.
-As a result, each young woman and her family will participate in critical weekly family therapy sessions.
-These sessions are designed to address unhealthy family dynamics and to lay the groundwork for lifelong and healthy family relationships.
+While in the program, each young woman and her family participate in weekly family therapy sessions.
+Since our goal from the first day in the program is family reunification, these sessions are designed to address unhealthy family dynamics and to lay the groundwork for lifelong family relationships.

-Equine therapy occurs once a week and involves a small group of young women under the direction of our Equine Director.
-There are some ancillary programs that Havenwood Academy has developed including horsemanship, riding at the appropriate time and even involving mini horses.
-These sessions are regularly scheduled throughout a young woman’s participation in the Program.
+Equine sessions occur once a week with a small group of young women in attendance under the direction of our Equine Specialist.
+There are some ancillary programs that we have developed for our young women to participate in including horsemanship, riding at the appropriate time and even involving mini horses.
+These sessions are regularly scheduled throughout the program.

-This group is designed to help young women develop higher levels of emotional resilience so they can manage the difficulties they have faced and will continue to face throughout life.
+This group is designed to help our young women develop high levels of emotional resilience to help them cope with difficulties they will face throughout life.